jtod/Sigma16/devlog.md

 ## Log

+2019-07-10 Wednesday
+*

+2019-07-09 Tuesday
+* Installed node.js, npm, and electron, got an electron demo working, and got Sigma16 to run in a standalone app.
+There are some problems with fonts etc but it now runs both in the browser and standalone.

 2019-07-08 Monday
 * Created branch modularize for changing the program from script files to modules, in order to avoid dumping all the definitions in all the